How Colder Temperature Impacts Solar Farms.

 Of course, snow-covered panels can hurt solar cell production.
-If your home’s rooftop solar panels are completely covered in snow drifts, they won’t produce energy.
-You must clear off solar panels so they are free from obstruction.
-This can be tricky and a hassle with rooftop solar panels.
-To avoid damaging your panels while cleaning them, you should not rake or scrape the snow off of the panels.
+For example, if your home’s rooftop solar panels are completely covered in snow drifts, they won’t produce energy.
+Instead of waiting until the snow melts, you can clear off the panels.
+This can be tricky with rooftop solar panels.
+To avoid damaging your panels while cleaning them, do not rake or scrape the snow off of the panels.
 Instead, hose the snow off or wait until the sun melts it, allowing it to slide off of the panels and your roof.
 The safest method is to hire someone to clean the snow.
 A crew can secure safety ropes and perform other safety measures while on top of your roof.

 Additionally, Clearway Community Solar utilizes industrial-grade panels that are fully rated and tested to operate in the climatic conditions they are used.
 Industrial-grade solar panels are designed to handle extreme weather conditions and can bear a certain amount of weight.
 For instance, snowfall should not damage solar panels because they are tested to withstand freezing temperatures and heavy amounts of snow.